 PAGE

 Academic Calendar .
 5

 Officers:

-The Board of Trustees 6
+The Board of Trustees .
+6

 Officers of the Board of Trustees .
 6

 Administrative Officers of the Institute 7

-Advisory Council 7
+Advisory Council

-Officers and Committees of the Faculty 8
+Officers and Committees of the Faculty

-VISITING PROFESSORS 8
+STAFF OF INSTRUCTION AND RESEARCH.

-STAFF OF INSTRUCTION AND RESEARCH 9
+STAFF OF INSTRUCTION AND RESEARCH SUMMARY.

-CALIFORNIA INSTITUTE ASSOCIATES. $51^{-1}$
+CALIFORNIA INSTITUTE ASSOCIATES.

-EDUCATIONAL POLICIES 53
+EDUCATIONAL POLICIES

-EDUCATIONAL BUILDINGS AND FACILITIES 56
+EDUCATIONAL BUILDINGS AND FACILITIES

-ATHEN #IIM 63
+ATHEN #UM

-UNDERGRADUATE STUDENT HOUSES 64
+STUDENT HOUSES

-EXTRA-CUBRICULUM OPPORTUNITIES 65
+EXTRA-CURRICULUM OPPORTUNITIES

-STUDENT HEATTH AND PHYSICAL EDUCATION 68
+STUDENT HEALTH AND PHYSICAL EDUCATION

-REQUEREMENTS FOR ADMISSION TO UNDERGRADUATE STANDING 69
+REQUIREMENTS FOR ADMISSION TO UNDERGRADUATE STANDING

-Expenses 75
+Expenses

-REGISTRATION AND GENERAL REGULATIONS 78
+REGISTRATION AND GENERAL REGULATIONS

-SCHOLASTIC GRADING AND REQUIREMENTS 79
+SCHOLASTIC GRADING AND REQUIREMENTS.

-SCHOLARSHIPS AND PRIZES 83
+SCHOLARSHIPS AND PRIZES

-STUDY AND RESEARCH AT THE CALIFORNIA INSTITUTE:
+SUDY AND RESEARCH AT THE CALIFORNIA INSTITUTE: • -

-Physics 85
+Physics 88

-Mathematics 86
+Mathematics

-Chemistry and Chemical Engineering 87
+Chemistry and Chemical Engineering

-Engineering 89
+Engineering

-Aeronautics 92
+Aeronautics

-Geological Sciences 94
+Geological Sciences

-Biological Sciences 96
+Biological Sciences

-Astrophysics 97
+Astrophysics

-The Humanities 101
+The Humanities

-INFORMATION AND REGULATIONS FOR GRADUATE STUDENTS 103
+INFORMATION AND REGULATIONS FOR GRADUATE STUDENTS

-DESCRIPTION OF UNDERGRADUATE AND FIFTH-YEAR COURSES 120
+DESCRIPTION OF UNDERGRADUATE AND FIFTH-YEAR COURSES.

-SCHEDULES OF UNDERGRADUATE COURSES 123
+SCHEDULES OF UNDERGRADUATE COURSES.

-Schedules of Fifth-Year Courses 138
+SCHEDULES OF COURSES FOR THE DEGREE OF MASTER OF SCIENCE

-SUBJECTS OF INSTRUCTION 142
+SUBJECTS OF INSTRUCTION

-Degrees and Honors, 1932 221
+Degrees and Honors, 1933

-GRADUATE STUDENTS 227
+GRADUATE STUDENTS

-UNDERGRADUATE STUDENTS 235
+UNDERGRADUATE STUDENTS

-INDEX 247
+INDEX 246